anomaly/github-secrets-cli/README.md

   $ ghs secrets:set

 OPTIONS
-  -b, --base64                                   base64 the string before encoding -f, --file=file                                Location of a file to create a secret from -h, --help                                     show CLI help -i, --input=input                              String to create a secret from -o, --org=org                                  Organisation the repo belongs to.
+  -b, --base64                                   base64 the string before encoding.
+  -f, --file=file                                Location of a file to create a secret from.
+  -h, --help                                     show CLI help -i, --input=input                              String to create a secret from.
+  -o, --org=org                                  Organisation the repo belongs to.
   -r, --repo=repo                                Name of the repo.
-  -s, --secret=secret                            (required) GitHub Secret to update/create -t, --personalAccessToken=personalAccessToken  Your GitHub Personal Access Token.
+  -s, --secret=secret                            (required) GitHub Secret to update/create.
+  -t, --personalAccessToken=personalAccessToken  Your GitHub Personal Access Token.
 ```